Problems With Your Automatic Watch? What’s The Cause And How To Solve It?

 Cause 1 – Not Enough Power Reserve

 Accuracy of a movement is tracked at maximum power reserve, after a watch has been fully wound.
-If a watch is not fully wound, then the accuracy will be slightly lesser than what your watch manufacturer advertised.
+If a watch is not fully wound (or power starved), then the accuracy will be slightly lesser than what your watch manufacturer advertised.

 Try to at least wind it once a while for it to have a full power reserve.
 You will notice a difference with the accuracy compared to when the watch just relied on wrist movement.